Queen's Tower, London

-The Queen's Tower is situated in the South Kensington Campus of Imperial College London, England, just to the north of Imperial College Road.
-It is 87 metres (287 ft) tall with a copper-covered dome at its top.
-To reach the base of the dome from the ground on foot, one must ascend a series of narrow spiral staircases, comprising 325 steps in total.
+The Queen's Tower is a 287 ft tower topped with a copper-covered dome.
+It is situated in the South Kensington Campus of Imperial College London, England, just north of the Imperial College Road.
+To reach the base of the dome from the ground on foot, one must ascend a series of narrow spiral staircases with 325 steps in total.
 The tower used to be the central tower of the Imperial Institute, and is now the sole remaining part of that building.

 History

 The Imperial Institute was founded on Queen Victoria's Golden Jubilee in 1887, and its partial demolition began in 1957.
 At that time it was generally known as the Collcutt Tower, after its designer, the Victorian architect Thomas Edward Collcutt.
 The tower itself would have been demolished along with the rest of the Institute, had it not been for a public campaign led by the then Poet Laureate John Betjeman, a supporter of 19th-century architecture.
 He warned that tastes in architecture change, and that the destruction of this building (at a time when Victorian architecture had fallen out of favour) would be a loss.